Feel

-You might associate mental health with depression, anxiety and other mental illnesses.
-But mental health isn’t just something to think about when it’s causing you problems.
-Mental health is something we all have.
-And just as it’s important to take care of your physical health, you should make the time to look after your mental health too.
+You might associate mental health with depression, anxiety, and other mental illnesses.
+But mental health is something we all have.
+And, just as it’s important to take care of your physical health, looking after your mental health is also essential to your overall wellbeing.

 What is mental health?

 Mental health covers everything to do with your emotions, and how you think and feel.
-You can think of mental health as being on a scale, with having good mental health at one end, and having a mental illness at the other.
+Think of mental health as being on a scale.
+Good mental health is at one end and having a mental illness is at the other.
+We call this a ‘mental health continuum.’

 - Relax.
-Whether it’s having a bath, going for a walk or relaxing in front of the TV.
-It might sound simple, but with busy lifestyles, many of us don’t make the time.
+This could be having a bath, going for a walk, or relaxing in front of the TV.
+It might sound simple, but with busy lifestyles, many of us don’t make the time to wind down.

 - Practise mindfulness.
 This can help you to focus on and appreciate the present moment.

 - Get outdoors.
-Spending time in nature can do wonders for your mental wellbeing.
+Spending time in nature can help your mental wellbeing.
+If you have trouble sleeping, spending 20-30 minutes in natural daylight may help improve your sleep too.

-- Sleep well.
+- Have regular sleep patterns.
 Having a good sleep routine and getting enough sleep will make a big difference to how you feel.
+But research also shows that going to bed and waking up at the same time each day can help maintain positive mood.

 - Keep active.
-Even just doing some gentle exercise can help to give you a boost.
+Regular exercise is key to healthy mood.
+It’s also been shown to help improve common mental health conditions like anxiety and depression.
+Even some gentle exercise can help to give you a boost.

 - Stay connected.
-Make sure you keep in contact with friends and loved ones – even if this is just via text or phone.
+Make sure you keep in contact with friends and loved ones – even if this is just by text or phone.

 - Avoid recreational drugs and alcohol.
-Using these as a way to cope with problems can do more harm than good.
+Using these to cope with problems can do more harm than good.

-Being aware of your mental health and what’s normal for you means you’re more likely to recognise these signs early on.
-And this means you can take steps to feel better.
-This might be as simple as getting more sleep, taking some time out to relax or reconnecting with a friend.
-Of course, it’s also important to recognise that you might not always be able to handle things on your own.
-It’s OK to ask for help – even if you’re not really sure whether you need it.
+Its also important to recognise that you might not always be able to handle things on your own.
+It’s okay to ask for help – even if you’re not sure whether you need it.

 - Your GP.
-They may be able to offer you support and treatment.
-They can also refer you if appropriate, or recommend local options.
+They may be able to offer you support and treatment, including counselling and, if necessary, medication.
+They can also refer you, if appropriate, or recommend local options.

 - Charity helplines and support groups.
 See the websites listed below for some examples.